Case Study: Kelpi and Made Smarter

 The grant also helped secure internal approval for the investment by significantly offsetting costs.

-Kelpi leveraged the internship programme to tackle a specific knowledge gap identified in the NCC report.
+Kelpi leveraged the internship programme to tackle a specific knowledge gap identified in NCC's report.

 Expected benefits: